Anyma-exe/neuroatlas/README.md

 See the [Oxlint rules documentation](https://oxc.rs/docs/guide/usage/linter/rules) for the full list of rules and categories.

 ## Author
-Built by Anyma Ali Msa, Psychology student, aspiring cognitive neuroscience researcher.
+Built by Anyma Ali Msa, Psychology student and aspiring cognitive neuroscience researcher.